• Home

 Bible and day to day life.
 The question was "How many read the Bible on a day to

 day basis?"
+The answer?

 "Only 26 percent of Americans said they read their Bible on a regular